 Management team, full-time staff in positions requiring an MLS, and full-time staff who were hired prior to 2014 and had an MLS at that time, shall earn 22 vacation days per year with a maximum accrual of 216 hours.
 All other full-time employees earn 20 days per year with a maximum accrual of 200 hours.
 Regular part-time staff receives a prorated amount of vacation and have a prorated maximum vacation hour accrual based on the number of hours worked each month.
-Upon termination of employment employees will receive payment for all earned, unused vacation at the employee's current rate of pay.
+Upon termination of employee's current rate of pay.
 Employees working under 20 hours per week are not eligible to earn vacation.